-Modify parameters at fixed intervals or epochs.

-Discrete schedulers follow a step-by-step approach, updating parameters at specific points during training.
+Modify parameters at fixed intervals or epochs: Discrete schedulers follow a step-by-step approach, updating parameters at specific points during training.
 For instance, a learning rate schedule might reduce the learning rate by a set amount every 10 epochs.
 This approach prevents early convergence and enables gradual refinement of the model's weights.
 A typical example is the Step Decay Scheduler, where the learning rate decreases by a certain fraction after a fixed number of epochs [1].

-Commonly used in step decay and multi-step learning rate schedules

-Step decay schedulers are highly effective in tasks requiring slow convergence, such as image classification or language modeling on massive datasets.
+Commonly used in step decay and multi-step learning rate schedules: Step decay schedulers are highly effective in tasks requiring slow convergence, such as image classification or language modeling on massive datasets.
 Multi-step schedules extend this concept by adjusting parameters at multiple predefined points, offering more flexibility for fine-tuning models.

-Example: Reducing the learning rate by half every 10 epochs.
+Example: Reducing the learning rate by half every 10 epochs

 This common scheduling technique reduces the learning rate by a fixed fraction at regular intervals, enabling the model to stabilize its optimization process as training progresses.
-Below is the Python implementation of this strategy:
+The following is the Python implementation of this strategy:

 `python